dvberkel/PongJS/README.md

   is a Model-View-Controller (MVC) framework which will decouple the domain from the different representation.

-Which graphical library will be uses is currently undecided.
+We will be using [Raphael](http://raphaeljs.com/ "Homepage for Raphael") for a graphics library.